Principal Investigator

 Current

-Vahid Nikoonejad Fard, Ph.D. student in Informatics, NAU
+Vahid Nikoonejad Fard, Ph.D. candidate in Informatics, NAU

 Vahid has a Masters degree in Animal Genetics from the University of Tehran and started in the lab in 2021.
-He is researching comparative genomics of cancer resistance across vertebrates.
+He is researching comparative genomics of cancer resistance across vertebrates, mainly mammals.

 John Neddermeyer, Ph.D.
 (2024) Biology, NAU, postdoc in comparative genomics

-Dr. Neddermeyer will start in the lab in December 2024 and will be primarily responsible for comparative genomics methods and developing the tools with our collaborators to coestimate rates of genomic and phenotypic evolution for our NSF-funded squamate project.
+Dr. Neddermeyer started in the lab in December 2024 and will be primarily responsible for comparative genomics methods and developing the tools with our collaborators to coestimate rates of genomic and phenotypic evolution for our NSF-funded squamate project.

 Simone_website.jpeg